dominicwa/guc-ical/README.md

 # GUC-iCal

+> **Note**
-:exclamation: GUC-iCal is not currently working or maintained.
+> GUC-iCal is not currently working or maintained.
 IMDb keeps changing their data formatting breaking the scrape.

 GUC-iCal is a PHP script that converts cinema release data (published by [IMDb](https://www.imdb.com/calendar)) into an iCal feed for use in calendar software.
 Using it, you can keep an eye on upcoming movie releases in your region.